astreum/whitepaper/README.md

 - 10^3: kiloquark (KQ)
 - 10^0: quark (Q)

-A Block consists of the block body and the validator's signature.
+A Block consists of the block body and the validator's ed25519 signature of the body's tree hash.

 The block body has:-
 - accounts hash
 - chain
+- nova hash
 - number
 - previous block hash
 - receipts hash